CryptoOnion/doc/faq.md

 ## Remote[*] is not transmittable

-`Remotes[*]` are used to indentify locally connected peers.
+`Remotes[*]` are used to identify locally connected peers.
 They have no global meaning and are therefore not transmittable.
 If you still want to save the peer you could make value definitions local like so:

 ```scala